-The present manual contains all the essential information in regard to the rules of procedure followed in the ATSMUN General Assembly as well as incertain non - General Assembly Committees.
-It also contains some important preparation tips in order to help you make the most out of your participation in the conference.
+The present manual contains all the essential information regarding the rules of procedure followed in the ATSMUN General Assembly as well as in certain non - General Assembly Committees.
+It also contains some important preparation tips to help you make the most out of your participation for the conference.
 Please, note that separate guides will be uploaded for the committees and are not included in this document.
+It is the utmost desire of the Organizing Team to see well prepared delegates at

-It is the utmost desire of the Organizing Team to see well prepared delegates at ATSMUN, who are both eager to participate and have good knowledge of their chosen committee topics.
+ATSMUN, who are both eager to participate and have good knowledge of their chosen committee topics.
 Therefore, you are highly encouraged to study this guide carefully and conduct thorough research on the conference's agenda.